 - Remove from oven, and sprinkle chocolate chips evenly over crackers

 - Return to oven briefly until chips begin to melt, then remove, and spread chocolate over crackers with spatula.
 Sprinkle with festive candy sprinkles and flaked salt, if desired

 - Place tray in refrigerator until firm, then break up or cut into smaller pieces

 Nutrition information is estimated.
 Please do your own calculation to fit special diets.

+Chocolate saltine toffee is the perfect holiday treat.
 You'll definitely want to add this easy saltine toffee recipe to your holiday baking list!

 If you do try this sweet treat, be sure to comment and leave a star rating.
 Don't forget to sign up for the weekly newsletter to receive more delicious recipes by email.

 Easy saltine toffee recipe published ini 2013 and updated in 2022.

 Why did my chocolate chips not melt, they got hard and chalk like 😫